MizarNevelli/sass-fedora/README.md

 # Foodora copy
-Foodora has been the first full page project using SCSS after 3 month of coding at Boolean Careers
+Foodora has been the first time we used Sass during the course after 3 month of coding at Boolean Careers

 ## Technologies
 HTML + SCSS + Parallax images